 The average American family washes about 300 loads of laundry each year.
 ENERGY STAR can help families cut their related energy and water costs.
 ENERGY STAR certified clothes washers use about 25% less energy and 33% less water than regular washers.
-Over the lifetime of the product, models that have earned the ENERGY STAR can save $380 in energy costs.
+Over the lifetime of the product, models that have earned the ENERGY STAR can save $370 in energy costs.
+Save even more with an ENERGY STAR certified washer/dryer pair.They have a greater tub capacity which means you can wash fewer loads to clean the same amount of laundry.
+They are available in front-load and top-load models from brands including Blomberg, Asko, GE, Kenmore, LG, Samsung, Whirlpool, and many more.
+ENERGY STAR top-load models utilize new technologies that do not require the tub to fill with water.
+They clean using sophisticated wash systems to flip or spin clothes through a stream of water.
+Many have sensors to monitor incoming water levels and temperature.
+They also rinse clothes with repeated high-pressure spraying instead of soaking them in a full tub of water.

 Consider the following:

 - Use less water.
 A full-sized ENERGY STAR certified clothes washer uses 14 gallons of water per load, compared to the 20 gallons used by a standard machine.
 That's a savings of more than 2,000 gallons of water, per year!!

 - Is your washer over 10 years old?
 It's estimated that there are 74 million top-loading washers and 24 million front-loading washers - 26 million of which are at least 10 years old, still in use across the country.
 Washers that are approximately 10 years old are significantly less efficient than newer models.
 Together, these inefficient washers cost consumers about $4.7 billion each year in energy and water.
-If you have a standard clothes washer that is approximately 10 years old, it's costing you, on average $185 a year.
+If you have a standard clothes washer that is approximately 10 years old it's costing you, on average, $185 per year.

 Current Specification Effective Date: February 5, 2018